 Recent research shows that levels of mental illness, anxiety, and depression are at an all-time high, especially among younger people.
 I recently came across these Ten Tips for keeping balance and good Mental Health.

 1. Life is tough and feelings can be the toughest things of all.
 Learn to befriend them, understand them and realise that you are much more than your feelings.
 Everything in life passes – savour the good and let go of the bad.
 Feelings come and go.
 Learn to watch them like clouds coming into your life, and remember just as you can’t hold onto a cloud, your job is to let your feelings go too.
 A simple meditation on this is: stop, find a quiet place, even pretend to be listening on headphones.
 Ask yourself how you feel.
 Notice that there is a small gap between you and your feelings.
 Stay with that gap.
 In it, all is quiet and empty – full of possibilities.
+Rest in this gap for a few minutes each day.
+Train yourself to watch your feelings come and go, like clouds do, no matter how strong they are.
+This will help you when you hit a crisis and may even save your life.

 2. Technology is a gift for communication with others but it is a terrible boss; learn to switch off and enjoy off line activities that build you up: hike a hill, learn a skill, take a risk, talk to someone face to face.
 TV, games, videos and Internet are not the real world, but they pretend to be friends.
 Use them as the gift they can be and take control of them.
 Otherwise you are a slave and it’s a cruel master.